-As we live through our lives we are typically being influenced by our relationships and environment.
+As we live through our lives we are typically being influenced by our relationships and our environment.

 It’s a balance between protective factors and risk factors (6).

-Protective factors include having a sense of self-efficacy, having strong positive relationships that are supportive.
+Protective factors include having a sense of self-efficacy, having strong positive relationships (see blog post: The Cure For Loneliness is Building Meaningful Relationships) that are supportive.
 Cumulatively, these protective factors help sustain positive mental health.

 Risk factors include can include illnesses and low socio-economic status can have the opposite effect of protective factors.
 They become disruptions in one’s life and can negatively influence one’s mental health.

 However, each risk factor can offset the other.